nakmuaycoder/Testing-on-minst-MNIST/README.md

 # MNIST
-Testing advanced model with MNIST dataset
+Testing advanced model on MNIST dataset

 Most of those scripts are from course found on the internet or from example from books.